codemonstur/simplexml/src/docs/ideas.md

 Don't care that much about this anymore

+## Add support for comments parsing

+The parser currently throws away all comments.
+Make the parsing configurable so that comments are preserved in the DOM.

 ## Add a XmlNamePattern annotation that can match multiple names during deserialization

 https://stackoverflow.com/questions/51964053/convert-liststring-into-below-xml-format-in-java